joacimmelin/sklaffkom-1.32/README.md

 The source code and documentation was updated in June-July 2025 (and onwards) to run on modern 64-bit OSes by Petri Stenberg, Fredrik Björeman, Peter London, Marcus Sundberg and Joakim Melin.

-As of 2025-06-09 it has been verified to run with at least basic functionality on AlmaLinux 9 x86_64 (for now need to remove -Werror to compile on Linux) and MacOS 15.5 x86_64.
-Complete instructions on how to compile and install Sklaffkom can be found [here](https://github.com/joacimmelin/sklaffkom-1.32/wiki/Install-Instructions).
+As of 2025-06-09 it has been verified to run with FreeBSD, Linux and MacOS 15.5 x86_64.
+Complete instructions on how to compile and install Sklaffkom can be found [here](https://github.com/joakimmelin/sklaffkom/wiki).

 Since the ancient nlist() hack to find command functions has now been replaced with plain ISO C it should be able to run on almost any modern *nix-like OS (both 32- and 64-bit) with only minor modifications.